 Since I work from home I often send the children outside at that point while I check emails.
 I can see them from my office while they go out to our backyard for a small nature study session.
 They take their nature journals and create a sketch and bring it back in for me to date and label.

 On days they aren’t doing a nature study they may just have free time.
-This cannot be technology-based play, it must be quite playing or reading.
+This cannot be technology-based play, it must be quiet playing or reading.
 They come back to the schoolroom when I am done.

 We also do a morning walk before or after this point.
 We usually go about the block, but one day a week we will go to a local nature trail.
 We like going to the same place because we can more easily recognize the changes throughout the year.
 We are able to study the plants and animals, the seasonal changes and more.

 After we come home, we usually start with History.
-I use American History Stories by Mara Pratt because it is free on Libravox.
+I use American History Stories by Mara Pratt because it is free on Librivox.
 This allows me to play an audio version of the text for the children if I need to be doing something else.
 Sometimes I can listen and fold laundry, other times I use my kindle reader and use a PDF copy I bought off amazon to read it to the children.